My counselling privacy policy

 When you contact me with an enquiry about my counselling services I will collect information to help me satisfy your enquiry.
 This will include:

-Alternatively, your GP or other health professionals may send me your details when making a referral or a parent or trusted individual may give me your details when making an enquiry on your behalf.
+Alternatively, your GP or other health professionals may send me your details when making a referral or a parent or trusted individual may give me your details when enquiring on your behalf.

 While you are accessing counselling.